PopcornComputer/docs/README.md

 ## Documentation
 To view the documentation stored in this repository please visit: [https://docs.popcorncomputer.com][popcorncomputer-docs]

-If you have done something cool with a Popcorn Computer product or feel that something is missing from the documentation, please feel free to open an issue on this repository or submit a Pull Request.
+If you have done something cool with a **Popcorn Computer™** product or feel that something is missing from the documentation, please feel free to open an issue on this repository or submit a Pull Request.
 The source files for our documentation website can be found in the /docs folder in this repository.

 ## License & Copyright
 This work is licensed under a